Specialties & Departments

 The 12-week adult CCNIP is designed to support the development of nursing professional practice in the critical care specialty.
 Success in the program is dependent on the new hires ability to reflect, self-direct learning, and manage the dynamic critical care environment safely as an advanced beginner.
 The program is open to nurses with 2-years of current experience in acute care or emergency department, and new nurse graduates with a minimum of 228 hours in an adult critical care practicum within 1-year of graduation from nursing school.
 Refer to the Information Flyer below for more details.

 Nurses in the Emergency Department work as a team to provide patient-centered care for all ages.
 The ED of our Level I trauma center has four resuscitation rooms, three secure psychiatric rooms and 15 additional acute care rooms, plus a 10-bed observation unit.

-As the specialty referral center for Oregon, Southwest Washington, Idaho, Montana, Alaska and Northern California, OHSU has one of the highest case mix indexes of any U.S. academic medical center.* Specialty areas include oncology, bone marrow transplant, cardiac, solid organ transplant, trauma and neurosurgery.
+As the specialty referral center for Oregon, Southwest Washington, Idaho, Montana, Alaska and Northern California, OHSU has one of the highest case mix indexes of any U.S. academic health center.* Specialty areas include oncology, bone marrow transplant, cardiac, solid organ transplant, trauma and neurosurgery.
 Intermediate care patients are also placed on our acute care units.

 *Source: University Health Consortium.